 Like a stone, nothing will affect you or hurt you: you will be at peace with everything around you.

 5:24: “‘And you will know that peace is your* tent, and you will visit your* dwelling and will not sin.’”

 You will dwell in peace, and in your dwelling you will not sin.
 Here the tent appears again as a symbol of human life.

 5:25: “‘And you will know that your* seed will be many and your* offspring as the grass of the land.’”

 You can be sure that you will have many descendants.
 (Compare Psa.
 92:12-14.)

 5:26: “‘You will go in full vigor to the grave as the rising up of a stack of grain in its time.’”

-Just as grain is cut in its prime and laid in a pile in the center of the field, so will you go in the prime of life.
+Just as grain is cut in its prime and laid in a stack in the field before being picked up and carried off, so will you go in the prime of life.

 5:27: “‘Look at this, we have searched it out, and so it is; pay attention to it and you will know for yourself.’”